-Research Proposal and Written Comprehensive Exam

-Name:

-Title:

-Submission date:

-Date of Pre-Proposal Meeting:

-COMMITTEE MEMBERS (PRINT NAMES) SIGNATURES (AFTER DEF ENSE)

-Area/Chairperson:

-Area member:

-Dept outside of area member:

-Outside of department member:

-(Dept.)

-Co-Advisor/other:

-The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given on (date)

-A. Ph.D. level specific understanding of the background, goals and plan of proposed research.
-Pass Fail

-B. Ph.D level general knowledge of the particular research field.
-Pass Fail
+Research Proposal and Written Comprehensive Exam Name: Submission date: Date of Pre-Proposal Meeting: COMMITTEE MEMBERS (PRINT NAMES) SIGNATURES (AFTER DEFENSE) Area/Chairperson: Area member: Dept outside of area member: Outside of department member: (Dept.) Co-Advisor/other: The PROPOSAL and WRITTEN COMPREHENSIVE EXAM was given on (date) A. Ph.D. level specific understanding of the background, goals and plan of proposed research.
+Pass Fail Fail Pass B. Ph.D level general knowledge of the particular research field.
 C. Ph.D level research progress in the lab to date.
-Pass Fail

-Ph.D.
-SUMMARY: Pass Fail Switch to MS Track

-MS SUMMARY: Pass the comprehensive exam for the MS Terminate grad s tudies.
+Fail Pass Ph.D.
+SUMMARY: Pass Fail Switch to MS Track MS SUMMARY: Pass the comprehensive exam for the MS Terminate grad studies.
+Are there conditions?
+Yes No Please note conditions here: Admission to Ph.D.
+Candidacy If the vote of the committee is pass, this form may be used to provide the necessary recommendation from the Research Advisor to the Director of Graduate Studies regarding the student's progress in research towards the Ph.D. degree.
+Alternatively, this action can be done by a separate note from the advisor to the Director of Graduate Studies.
+To: Director of Graduate Studies From: Research Advisor of Above-Named Student Subject: Admission to Ph.D.
+Candidacy The above-named student is a member of my research group, is making adequate progress in research toward completion of the Ph.D.

-Admission to Ph.D.
-Candidacy
+degree and therefore should be admitted to Ph.D. candidacy.